dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 dCache.
 We've included some example commands that perform some basic tests, so you can have some confidence that everything is OK so far, before moving on to the next step.
-Please note that, although this chapter will provide you with a working dCache instance, you should not blindly use this chapter as a recipe for a production instance.
+Please note that, although this tutorial will provide you with a working dCache instance, your production instance should be more complex.
 There are many ways to configure dCache.
 The optimal choice depends on which hardware you wish to use and how dCache's users will interact with the system.
-So, we cannot give a simple, single recipe that will provide the optimal solution in all cases.
+So, there is no a single recipe that will provide the optimal solution in all cases.

 ### Minimum System Requirements